Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 Whole Foods already has environmentally sound policies, but more of these policies can improve the firm’s standing and brand image.
 The health food retail company also has the opportunity to capitalize on its Whole Trade Guarantee to build the company’s reputation.
 The Whole Trade Guarantee evaluates suppliers based on fair labor practices.
 In this dimension of the PESTLE analysis, Whole Foods emphasizes growth strategies that account for environmental protection and fair labor practices.

-Key Points and Actions – PESTEL/PESTLE Analysis of Whole Foods Market
+Recommendations – PESTLE/PESTEL Analysis of Whole Foods Market

 In the six dimensions of the PESTEL analysis model, Whole Foods Market has mostly opportunities.
 However, there are some notable threats, such as climate change and the rising labor costs in developing countries.
-The retail company can expand and diversify its supply chain to address the threat of rising labor costs in developing countries, the threat of climate change, and the threat of the patenting of GMOs.
-Also, adjustments to the pricing strategy in Whole Foods’ marketing mix (4P) can address the threat of the rising wealth gap.
-Moreover, the firm can build new stores and expand overseas to address economic opportunities for retail business.
+Based on the external factors in this PESTLE analysis of Whole Foods Market, a recommendation is to expand and diversify the retail supply chain to address the threat of rising labor costs in developing countries, the threat of climate change, and the threat of the patenting of GMOs.
+Another recommendation based on this PESTEL analysis is to adjust the pricing strategy in Whole Foods’ marketing mix (4P) to address the threat of the rising wealth gap.
+A further recommendation is to establish new stores and expand overseas to address economic opportunities for retail business.
 This PESTLE analysis shows that Whole Foods Market has strong potential to continue growing.

 References